Introduction

 5.2.
 Firmware Compatibility

-For users who rely on digital signal processing (DSP) or software equalizers, firmware compatibility can be an issue.
-Some users have reported difficulties with certain software or devices recognizing the Moondrop Chu 2, leading to functionality issues.
+For users who expose themselves to digital signal processing (DSP) or software equalizing, weird firmware may induce problems.
+Some users have reported problems with some software or devices recognizing the Moondrop Chu 2, and thus, it causes malfunctions.

 Impact:

-• User Experience: This can be frustrating for users who rely on specific DSP settings for their preferred sound signature.
+User Experience: This can be frustrating for those users who depend on DSP settings for their preferred resulting sound signature.

 Possible Solutions: